MicrosoftDocs/Viva/Viva/glint/setup/quick-guide-confidentiality.md

 **Viva Glint’s sets standard confidentiality thresholds**
 - 5 respondents per reporting group to display scores
-- 10 respondents per reporting group (not 10 comments) to display open- ended comments (if a manager’s team had 10 responses but only 1 comment, that comment will show)
+- 10 respondents per reporting group (not 10 comments) to display open- ended comments (if a manager’s team had 10 responses but only 1 comment, that comment shows)

 **The difference between insufficient data and suppressed data**
 - A manager sees an insufficient data message if the number of respondents or total group size doesn’t meet the minimum threshold set.